 The Judge dismissed the claimants argument that an AWR Regulation 10 compliant contract should be in place prior to the first ever assignment with the hirer.
 This answers the question of whether you can transfer an agency worker from a ‘standard’ agency contract to a ‘Swedish Derogation’ agency contract even if the worker will still be working in the same place and in the same way.

-And in December 2013 it was confirmed that agency workers who are working on an ‘indefinite’ and not a temporary basis at the end-hirer are not covered by the Regulations – full details of the case are here.
+- In December 2013, it was confirmed that agency workers who are working on an ‘indefinite’ and not a temporary basis at the end-hirer aren’t covered by the regulations – full details of the case can be found here

-In September 2014 another case came to tribunal that confirmed the end-Hirer was liable for underpayment of an agency worker’s salary – full details are here.
+- In September 2014, another case came to tribunal that confirmed the end-hirer was liable for underpayment of an agency worker’s salary – full details are available here

-In August 2015 in Coles v Ministry of Defence the Employment Appeal tribunal found there is nothing in agency workers legislation that prevents employers from choosing permanent staff over agency workers for job vacancies.
+- In August 2015, in Coles v Ministry of Defence, the Employment Appeal tribunal found there’s nothing in agency workers legislation that prevents employers from choosing permanent staff over agency workers for job vacancies

-In 2017, in Mr T Jones and others v Birds Eye Limited, the Tribunal was asked to consider if agency workers were working ‘temporarily’ for Birds Eye, if they received the same basic employment conditions as a comparative permanent employee, and was the comparative permanent employee genuine?
+- In 2017, in Mr Jones and others v Birds Eye Limited, the Tribunal was asked to consider if agency workers were working ‘temporarily’ for Birds eye, if they received the same basic employment conditions as a comparative permanent employee, and if the comparative permanent employees were genuine.
 Birds Eye’s factory at Lowestoft had a permanent workforce which is supplemented with agency workers when demand fluctuated upwards.
-By 2011 there were approximately agency workers at the factory, many of them who had worked exclusively at Birds Eye for a long time.
-The Tribunal found they were not ‘temporary’ workers within the meaning of the AWR, as the arrangement with them was open-ended; they also found they were receiving the same terms and conditions as permanent staff and that the comparative was genuine.
-(As this is a Tribunal level decision it is non-binding on other Tribunals).
+The Tribunal found they weren’t ‘temporary’ workers as defined by the AWR, since the arrangement with them was open-ended; they also found they were receiving the same terms and conditions as permanent staff and that the comparison was genuine.
+As this was a tribunal level decision, it’s non-binding on other Tribunals

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.